From the Albuquerque Journal, December 16, 2019, "Farr replaces outgoing chair Debbie Harms, of NAI Maestas and Ward.

 LAI members have:

-We are humbled and truly honored to announce that the purchase of Duke City Commercial’s operations from Gemini Rosemont has been nominated as a Deal of the Year candidate for Commercial Real Estate (click on the article below).
+We are humbled and truly honored to announce that the purchase of Duke City Commercial’s operations from Gemini Rosemont has been named Deal of the Year winner for Commercial Real Estate (click on the article below).
 We could not have done it without the support of our Duke City Commercial team members!

 American Business Journals feature "Influencers: Commercial Real Estate" spotlights executives making moves in the CRE space in cities across the country.
 The 100 individuals identified in the feature represent both large, nationally known firms and smaller, locally focused businesses.
 Some of their names, and their companies’ names, might be familiar to you; others you might be seeing for the first time.